ryanwhowe/Dot/README.md

 ### `Dot::delete()`

 The `Dot::delete()` method will unset the key location provided.
 If the key location is not in the array there will be no effect on the passed array.
-This method utilizes recursion to traverse the array.
-Most installations of php have a recursion depth limit of 100, if you need to search further down than 100 levels this likely is the wrong tool to utilize.

 #### Description

 ```
-Dot::delete(array &$deleteArray, string $deleteKey, string $delimiter = '.'): void
+Dot::delete(array &$deleteArray, string $deleteKey, string $delimiter = '.', int $missingKeyException): void
 ```

 #### Parameters